Table of contents

 But to ensure you do show up in local search results, there are a few things you need to ensure your business is doing so Google can index you and local customers can find you.
 Let's go through a few pointers:

-Google is all about showing the most relevant search results, so if someone is looking for a business like yours in their area, having a google my business listing helps verify your location.
+Google is all about showing the most relevant search results, so if someone is looking for a business like yours in their area, having a google business profile helps verify your location.